 From mermaid to human to the good fairy

 Now, Pernille Rübner-Petersen picks up the thread from the Mermaid trilogy exploring what happens to the Mermaid after she loses her Prince to another woman, a Princess?
-The Sea Witch offers her the opportunity to return to the sea in her original mermaid shape, if she kills the Prince.
-Otherwise she must die.
+The Sea Witch offers her the opportunity to return to the sea in her original mermaid shape if she kills the Prince.
+Otherwise, ,she must die.
 But the Mermaid refuses.

 Miraculously she avoids death.
 She rises to heaven and becomes an air spirit.
 Floating in the sky she monitors children’s good and evil deeds while she waits for a place in paradise.
 That is becoming an immortal soul – her final transformation.

 Watching over people among the clouds, the Mermaid has reconciled herself – for better and worse – with her desire.
-Giving up the desire in order survive is problematic in a feminist perspective.
+Giving up the desire in order to survive is problematic in a feminist perspective.
 In a general human perspective, this is to some extent necessary.
 The desire can never be fully fulfilled.
 It must be adjusted according to the limitations that one’s life choices provide and for the considerations of others.

 I Saw You – The Mermaid in adulthood

-On the EP, I Saw You, we meet the Mermaid as a grown up woman perceiving the world from above with a helicopter view.
+On the EP, I Saw You, we meet the Mermaid as a grown-up woman perceiving the world from above with a helicopter view.
 Like in the fairy tales, she is the good fairy watching over people’s follies – all-knowing and all-embracing.
 As this fairy, Pernille Rübner-Petersen personifies again the Mermaid and her voice.